-- C. For any single project, for (i) architectural or professional engineering services relating to a multiple construction projects, or (ii) job order contracting project contract, the project fee for any single project shall not exceed \$100,000, or for architectural or engineering services for airports as defined in \$5.1-1 and aviation transportation projects, the project fee of any single project shall not exceed \$500,000, except that for: - 1.
-A state agency as defined in § 2.2-4347, the project such fee shall not exceed \$200,000, as may be determined by the Director of the Department of General Services; and - 2.
-Any locality or any authority or sanitation district with a population in excess of 80,000, or any city within Planning District 8, the project such fee shall not exceed \$2 million; and - 3.
-Job order contracting, the project fee shall not exceed \$400,000.
+- C. For any single project, for (i) architectural or professional engineering services relating to construction projects, or (ii) job order contracting, the project fee shall not exceed \$100,000, or for architectural or engineering services for airports as defined in § 5.1-1 and aviation transportation projects, the project fee of any single project shall not exceed \$500,000, except that for: - 1.
+A state agency as defined in § 2.2-4347, the project fee shall not exceed \$200,000, as may be determined by the Director of the Department of General Services; and - 2.
+Any locality or any authority or sanitation district with a population in excess of 80,000, or any city within Planning District 8, the project fee shall not exceed \$2 million; and - 3.
+Job order contracting, the project fee shall not exceed \$400,000. - D. For job order contracting, the per project cost shall not exceed \$400,000, and the sum of all projects performed in a one-year contract term shall not exceed \$2 million. - E. For the purposes of subsections B-and, C, and D, any unused amounts from the first contract term shall not be carried forward to the additional term. - E.F.
+Multiphase professional services contracts satisfactory and advantageous to the completion of large, phased, or long term projects may be negotiated and awarded based on a fair and reasonable price for the first phase only, where the completion of the earlier phases is necessary to provide information critical to the negotiation of a fair and reasonable price for succeeding phases.

-The limitations imposed upon single project fees pursuant to this subsection shall not apply to environmental, location, design, and inspection work regarding highways and bridges by the Commissioner of Highways or architectural and engineering services for rail and public transportation projects by the Director of the Department of Rail and Public Transportation.

-D. For the purposes of subsections B and C, any unused amounts from the first contract term shall not be carried forward to the additional term.

-E. Multiphase professional services contracts satisfactory and advantageous to the completion of large, phased, or long term projects may be negotiated and awarded based on a fair and reasonable price for the first phase only, where the completion of the earlier phases is necessary to provide information critical to the negotiation of a fair and reasonable price for succeeding phases.
 Prior to the entering into any such contract, the public body shall (i) state the anticipated intended total scope of the project and (ii) determine in writing that the nature of the work is such that the best interests of the public body require awarding the contract.